Asabeaaa/twitter-data-extraction/README.md

 # Twitter Data Extraction:Project Overview
-*Created a script that downloads tweets data on a specific search topic (Endsars) using the tweepy standard search API.
+..*Created a script that downloads tweets data on a specific search topic (Endsars) using the tweepy standard search API.
 When this python script is run it makes a call to the Twitter Api using tweepy and returns a list of tweets with the word Endsars contained in it's text, converts the information we need which is stored in json objects into a dataframe and then stores the output in a csv file.

 #Required dependencies to install